 This is a page to repotting orchids.
 Orchids require a lot of care and attention, but the gorgeous blooms are worth the effort.
 Repotting orchids is a necessary maintenance task to keep those lovely flowers blooming.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I have several orchids in full bloom.
 When the blooming stops, I would like to know if I am to cut any of the stem away to prepare for the next blooming period?
-I thought I read someplace that you cut back below the last bloom point on the stem.
-Can you help me on this one?

 I have 2 orchids and both have a white powder on them.
 They do not look healthy.
 Can someone help me what am I doing wrong?